On August 25, 2019, Ilhan Omar tweeted a cryptic post stating:

 - Abdihakim Hassan Idow (Hiirane): a former top official of Hormuud Telecom and Salaam Bank Africa–Djibouti, is the head of al-Shabaab logistics in the Horn of Africa.

 So, there you have it.
-Ilhan Omar, a sitting Minnesota congresswoman, is openly promoting on SM the interests of Hormuud, a known front and funding source of al-Shabaab, a jihadi terrorist organization with the blood of thousands of innocent Somalis on its hands.
-Considering just how outrageous all of this is, you’ve got to give Omar credit where credit is due: in one year, she managed to acquire the best political kevlar vest money can buy and is now dodging every FARA bullet without even blinking.
+Ilhan Omar, a sitting Minnesota congresswoman, is openly promoting on social media the interests of Hormuud, a known front and funding source of al-Shabaab, a jihadi terrorist organization with the blood of thousands of innocent Somalis on its hands.
+Considering just how outrageous all of this should be, you’ve got to give Omar credit where credit is due: in one year, she managed to acquire the best political and media kevlar vest money can buy and is now dodging every funding and FARA question without even blinking.

-So what do we learn from this abridged history of Harmuud’s jihadi links?
-Perhaps it is that in this post-modern world, we just can’t be judgmental about fluid concepts like murder and justice.
-Considering this epiphany, it may not be a bad idea for the constituents of Minnesota’s 5th congressional district to chip in and indeed help “protect” Somali Hormuud Telecom.
-Because if they don’t, al-Shabaab may run into financial difficulties and have to cut back on their suicide car bomb program.
+So what do we learn from this abridged tale of third world tale of grift and corruption and Islamic terror?
+Perhaps it is that in this post-modern world, we (and our federal three letter agencies) just can’t be judgmental about fluid and passé concepts like terrorism, treason, and murder.
+Considering this epiphany, it may not be a bad idea for US treasury and the constituents of Minnesota’s 5th congressional district to chip in and indeed help “protect” the Somali Hormuud Telecom.
+Because if they don’t, al-Shabaab may run into financial difficulties and have to cut back on their suicide car bomb program for 2020.
 And who wants that?

 References and Sourcing